 What Is the Early Leadership Institute?

-The Early Leadership Institute (ELI) provides an opportunity for local associations to strengthen their connection to early career educators in a cohort-based learning journey to address issues of importance to the next generation of Association leaders.
+The Early Leadership Institute (ELI) provides an opportunity for District Councils and local associations to strengthen their connection to early career educators in a cohort-based learning journey to address issues of importance to the next generation of Association leaders.

-At participating local associations, one coach will lead a small group (6 - 12) ELI fellows through a six-month curriculum designed to follow a path of issue identification to resolution.
+In participating District Councils, coaches will lead small groups (6 - 12) of ELI fellows through a six-month curriculum designed to follow a path of issue identification to action.

 Information for Fellows